BLOG

 Product range

 Depending on your product range, you'll need to be aware of any restrictions or prohibitions on the items you plan to sell.
 Food, alcohol, and pharmaceuticals are product categories that may have restrictions applied.
-Our Smart Routing International service simplifies this with global restrictions on what you can and can’t ship.
-Read more on our Smart Routing International guide.

 Why is product information important?